EdgeFirstAI/documentation/docs/datasets/tutorials.md

 ##### Audit 2D Annotations

-This step requires verifying the outputs of the auto-annotations and to make corrections if necessary in order to have a proper fully annotated dataset.
+This step requires verifying the outputs of the auto-annotations and to make corrections to the 2D annotations if necessary in order to have a proper fully annotated dataset.

 Some annotations were missed from the auto-annotations and to correct those errors, we can utilize the auto-segment tool.
 Start by enabling an AI Assisted Ground Truth server by navigating to the *Cloud Instances* under the tool options.